NEW TANJONG COURSE

 This first par-five of the front nine is flanked by a long lake feature winding its way up from tee to green.
 With a narrow fairway to negotiate and an almost full island green that juts out into the lake with three bunkers to its right, it takes a confident shot to approach this hole in two.

 Not dissimilar to the third, hole-six plays up towards the Pyramid with a magnificent view of Mount Serapong in the background.
-The approach, like hole 3, is towards a raised green protected by two bunkers to make this a fair challenge for the short game.
+The landing area is well guarded on the right with a grouping of bunkers.
+The challenge of the approach is to avoid the cluster of bunkers surrounding a raised green, this green complex makes for a fair challenge for the short game.

 Hole 7 par-three, 238 metres